infernojs/inferno/README.md

 [![MPL-2.0](https://img.shields.io/npm/l/inferno.svg?style=flat-square)](https://github.com/trueadm/inferno/blob/master/LICENSE.md)
 [![NPM Version](https://img.shields.io/npm/v/inferno.svg?style=flat-square)](https://www.npmjs.com/package/inferno)

-Inferno is a lightweight isomorphic framework for building highly performant user interfaces.
+Inferno is an isomorphic library for building highly performant user interfaces.
 Unlike typical virtual DOM libraries like React, Mithril, Cycle and Om, Inferno does not rely on diffing DOM virtual elements, but instead it differentiates static content from dynamic content and only diffs the values that change within a given fragment of virtual DOM elements (we call them virtual fragments).

-In addition to this, we've painstakingly optimized the code to make sure that there is as little overhead as possible.
-We believe that Inferno is currently the fastest vDOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
+In addition to this, we've painstakingly optimized the code to ensure there is as little overhead as possible.
+We believe that Inferno is currently the fastest virtual DOM implementation on out there - as shown by some of our [benchmarks](#benchmarks).
 Inferno is all about performance, whilst keeping a robust API that replicates the best features from libraries such as React.

 In principle, Inferno is compatible with the standard React API, allowing for painless transition from React to Inferno in most use cases.
 Furthermore Inferno has a Babel plugin allowing JSX syntax to transpile to optimised Inferno templates.